TheManRafael/WinTerm/README.md

 "netsh" wlan and internet tools \
 "exit" exit terminal \
 "say" prints given text in the terminal \
+"echo" prints give test in terminal and can save them to file \
 "help" prints help \
 "dir" show current dir add to cange dir \
 "cd" changes the current dir \